Jimmy Nesbitt (policeman): Shankill Butchers' killings

 On the morning of 23 February a woman who was putting out her rubbish in an entry that ran between Mayo Street and Esmond Street in the Shankill Road area discovered the body of Francis Rice (24).
 Rice, an unemployed Catholic road labourer, had his throat hacked through almost to the spine.
-Nesbitt concluded the latest killings were perpetrated by the same person or persons that killed Crossen.
+Nesbitt concluded the latest killings were perpetrated by the same person or persons that had killed Crossin.
 By this stage the media was already using the term "the Butchers" to describe the killings.
 Despite Nesbitt and his men often working 18 hours a day, seven days a week in an attempt to apprehend the culprits, Nesbitt's major obstacles in solving the crime was the lack of manpower, resources and the reluctance of the local population to come forward out of fear of reprisals from paramilitaries.
 Furthermore, the killers left behind no witnesses or evidence which provided clues as to their identity.

 When a paramilitary killing took place, Nesbitt and his Murder Squad were aided by other members of CID for at least three days.
 The detectives attempted to cover every patch of ground in the area where it was believed the paramilitaries operated.
 When the period of time terminated, the squad went back to teamwork and the other members of the force resumed their handling of crimes unconnected with paramilitary activity.
 Nesbitt and his men viewed all paramilitaries as criminals no matter from which community they originated.

 He received his first lead in the "Butchers"' killings when the woman who found Francis Rice's body said that on the previous night she heard voices with Belfast accents in the entry off Esmond Street and the chugging noise of a taxi.
 Her home overlooked the entry and the sounds had been clearly audible.
 Black London-style taxis were frequently used in Belfast as a means of transportation and over 200 plied up and down the Shankill Road every day.
 As a result, Nesbitt ordered that all the taxis in the Shankill were to be taken in and forensically tested, including a black taxi belonging to one of the gang, William Moore, a former meat packer.
 However, as the vehicle had been thoroughly cleaned, no evidence remained to incriminate Moore in the attacks.
 Moore subsequently destroyed his taxi.